theHoHsiao/Data_release_Sp4_CB/README.md

 - Figures and Tables can be found in
     - `fis/`
     - `tabs/`
-- WARNING: `/analysis/analysis_AIC.py` requires some amount of computation resource (~15 hours with 40 CPUs).
+- WARNING: `/analysis/analysis_AIC.py` requires some amount of computation resource.
 To skip this step, download the 'FIT_mass.csv' and place it in `CSVs/`.